Steep Rise in Bankruptcy Cases

 There might be obligations for the debtor company during a consensual restructuring/workout to disclose financial information to the creditors’ committee to assist with the formulation of a viable plan.
 The debtor may also be required to preserve its assets and ensure their safety and integrity during the restructuring.

-There are no specific rules specifying the roles and functions of the ad hoc committee, though it is widely believed that the purpose of such a committee is to adopt timely and effective actions to protect the creditors’ interests and to contain, where possible, social and financial risks.
+There are no specific rules specifying the roles and functions of the ad hoc committee, although it is widely believed that the purpose of such a committee is to adopt timely and effective actions to protect the creditors’ interests and to contain, where possible, social and financial risks.

 The expenses of creditors’ committees are normally borne by the creditors themselves while, in some cases, the debtor bears the expenses for hiring a financial adviser to assist in due diligence and the formulation of the restructuring plan.